This looks like what? Challenges and Future Research Directions for Part-Prototype Models: Challenges of Part-Prototype Models

-In the \ppm architecture, the number of prototypes determines the size of the bottleneck layer.\footnote{While some architectures use more complex building blocks than single layers, the main argument still holds.} Finding the optimal number of prototypes is therefore similar to finding an optimal neural architecture~\cite{Elsken2019_survey-neural-arch-search}.

-Early prototype models fixed the number of prototypes as a multiple of the number of classes (e.g., \citealt{Chen_2019_ThisLooksThat,Li_2024_ImprovingPrototypicalVisual}).
+In the \ppm architecture, the number of prototypes determines the size of the bottleneck layer. \footnote{The argument also holds for more complex building blocks than single-layers.} Finding the optimal number of prototypes is therefore similar to finding an optimal neural architecture~\citep{Elsken2019_survey-neural-arch-search}.
+Early prototype models fixed the number of prototypes as a multiple of the number of classes (e.g., \cite{Chen_2019_ThisLooksThat,Li_2024_ImprovingPrototypicalVisual}).
 This results in many redundant prototypes~\citep{Davoodi_2023_interpretabilitypartprototypebased} (see Figure \ref{fig:overview}f), because some object parts may discriminate between sets of classes rather than single classes.
 Therefore, extensions aim to reduce duplicate prototypes by pooling~\citep{Rymarczyk_2022_InterpretableImageClassification}, pruning~\citep{Rymarczyk_2021_ProtoPSharePrototypicalParts}, hierarchical ordering~\citep{Nauta_2021_NeuralPrototypeTrees}, or regularization on the number of prototypes~\citep{Nauta_2023_PIPNetPatchBasedIntuitive}.

 While these approaches address the problem of prototype redundancy, they do not identify the optimal number of prototypes.
-A very small number of prototypes is easier for humans to interpret, but a larger number allows the model to learn more semantically meaningful prototypes~\cite{Davoodi_2023_interpretabilitypartprototypebased} (see Figure \ref{fig:overview}e).
+A very small number of prototypes is easier for humans to interpret, but a larger number allows the model to learn more semantically meaningful prototypes~\citep{Davoodi_2023_interpretabilitypartprototypebased} (see Figure~\ref{fig:overview}e).

-\textit{ Reducing the number of prototypes and determining the optimal number of prototypes remain open challenges~\cite{Song_2024_MorphologicalPrototypingUnsupervised}.
-Solutions need to balance interpretability (less prototypes) and predictive performance (more prototypes)}.